EcoFinanceNetwork/efn/README.md

 ## Native Token

-ECO will run on EcoFinance Network in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
+ECO will run on EcoFinance Network in the same way as ETH runs on Ethereum so that it remains as `native token` for EFN.
 This means, ECO will be used to:

-1. pay `gas` to deploy or invoke Smart Contract on BSC
+1. pay `gas` to deploy or invoke Smart Contract on EFN
 2. perform cross-chain operations, such as transfer token assets across EcoFinance Network and Binance Chain.

 ## Building the source